MaZderMind/dynamic-gstreamer-pipelines-cookbook/README.md

  - [Sourcecode](02-add-network-source.py)

 ## Adding and Removing Sources
-This example is based upon [01-add-source.py](01-add-source.py).
+This example is based upon [Adding a Source](01-add-source.py).
 A Pipeline with a live `audiotestsrc`, an `audiomixer` and an `autoaudiosink` is created.
 After 2 seconds, a second `audiotestsrc` is created, added to the pipeline and linked to the Mixer.
 Another 2 seconds later it is stopped, unlinked and removed again.
 The process repeats as long as the experiment runs.

-You should read [01-add-source.md](01-add-source.md) before this, because important Lines that have been explained there are not repeated here.
+You should read [Adding a Source](01-add-source.md) before this, because important Lines that have been explained there are not repeated here.

  - [Recipe](03-add-and-remove-source.md)